LinkedInLearning/introducing-openai-o1-the-future-of-ai-reasoning-6008048/README.md

 Welcome to the repository for the LinkedIn Learning course **How to use AI Reasoning Models: Practical Applications with Hands-on Exercises**.
 The full course is available from [LinkedIn Learning][lil-course-url].

+[lil-thumbnail-url]

+## Course Description

+This course explores OpenAI's reasoning model (o-Series) focusing on its advanced reasoning capabilities and practical applications in business and scientific contexts.
+Instructor Anurag Karuparti covers everything from fundamental concepts and technical implementations to ethical considerations and future development.
+Test out your new skills along the way with practical hands-on exercises in coding, risk analysis, and safety implementations.
+By the end of this course, you’ll be prepared to leverage o-Series unique features, including its inference scaling architecture and chain-of-thought reasoning capabilities.

 ## Course Overview

 In this course, you will learn how to: